jelmer/janitor/README.md

 * the *package_metadata* syncer imports package metadata from UDD
 * the *candidate* syncer determines candidates
-* the *scheduler* determines what packages are ready for processing based on lintian and upstream data, and queues them.
+* the *scheduler* determines what packages are ready for processing based on lintian, vcswatch and upstream data, and queues them.

 Several permanently running jobs: